Jimmy Kimmel tearfully reveals son's health crisis

 Such cuts would have adversely affected children, he said.

-Kimmel also praised Obamacare and noted that prior to it, those born with congenital heart disease like his son could be turned down for health insurance because they were deemed as having a pre-existing condition.
+Kimmel also praised Obamacare and noted that, prior to it, those born with congenital heart issues like his son could be turned down for health insurance because they were deemed as having a pre-existing condition.

 He urged Americans to come together and hold elected officials accountable for their decisions on health care, which he said is not a partisan issue.